The Arts & Recreation Foundation of Overland Park

 Prairie Pavilion

-Walk through a variety of gardens, featuring plants, trees, flowers and even vegetables.
+Walk through a variety of gardens, featuring plants, trees, flowers and even vegetables made possible by a gift from the Overland Park Kiwanis Club.

-This farm-themed playground includes a fort, a fountain, a miniature log cabin, a sandbox with sand shovels, ride-on plastic animals, slides, a climbing tractor and a seating area with sun and shade shelters.
+This farm-themed playground - initially funded by a grant from the Overland Park Rotary Club - includes a fort, a fountain, a miniature log cabin, a sandbox with sand shovels, ride-on plastic animals, slides, a climbing tractor and a seating area with sun and shade shelters.

 Megan's Windmill